withastro/docs/src/pages/en/guides/environment-variables.md

 ```

 :::caution
-Because Vite statically replaces <ImportMetaEnv />, you cannot access it with dynamic keys like <ImportMetaEnv path="[key]" />.
+Because Vite statically replaces `import.meta.env`, you cannot access it with dynamic keys like `import.meta.env[key]`.
 :::